-As we age, it’s natural to for our skin to produce less collagen and hyaluronic acid, leading to a loss of volume in different areas of the face, causing a loose, ‘sagging’ effect.
+As we age, it’s natural for our skin to produce less collagen and hyaluronic acid, leading to a loss of volume in different areas of the face, causing a loose, ‘sagging’ effect.
 This acid is the main ingredient in the most common fillers, making the treatment simply about restoring the soft tissue’s natural composition.

 Dermal fillers are injected to replace the lost volume in the face to non-surgically enhance your natural features, giving you a more youthful appearance.
 They can also be used to subtly contour the cheekbones, correct small or recessed chins or to straighten the jawline.